REANNZ/tuakiri-doc/federation_management/using_metadata_tool.md

 # Using the Metadata Tool to manage Tuakiri metadata
 {:.no_toc}

 Tuakiri has migrated from legacy tooling (Federation Registry run in combination with the SAML Service) to a new system, centered around the Metadata Tool, developed by SUNET (Swedish NREN) to operate SWAMID (Swedish R&E Identity Federation).
+This will allow Tuakiri to remove technical debt and provide access to new features and specifications developed by the international community.

 The Metadata Tool also provides a web interface to submitting new SAML metadata for an IdP or SP, as well as for requesting changes to already published metadata.
-And authentication to the Metadata Tool is also via Tuakiri.
+Authentication to the Metadata Tool is via Tuakiri, same as it was for Federation Registry.
-However, the way the metadata is submitted, as well as supporting processes, are different.
+However, the way the metadata is submitted, as well as the processes to get the change reflected in published metadata, are different.

 1. TOC
 {:toc}